wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 ## Required libraries

-In addition to the libraries already listed in the main [../README_COMPILE.md](../README_COMPILE.md), some more components required to compile the un-orchestrator.
+In addition to the libraries already listed in the main [../README_COMPILE.md](../README_COMPILE.md), some more components are required to compile the un-orchestrator.
 In the following we list the steps required on an **Ubuntu 14.04**.

 	; Install ROFL-common  (library to parse OpenFlow messages)